KuKuXia/Introduction_to_Self_Driving_Car/README.md

 # Introduction to Self Driving Car
 ---

 This repository contains a series of tutorials for the self driving car.
 It is mainly adapted from Udemy course: [The Complete Self-Driving Car Course - Applied Deep Learning](https://www.udemy.com/applied-deep-learningtm-the-complete-self-driving-car-course/).
-All the deep learning methods are implemented using keras library.
+All the deep learning methods are implemented using the keras library.

 ## Installation
 1. First clone this repository and navigate to the directory: